fabiomattei/uddocs/_tutorials/letscreateanewjsontemplatelist.md

 ### The json template file

-Now we need a Json template in order to orchestrate everything.
+Now we need a <a href="{{site.baseurl}}/docs/json-template">Json template</a> in order to orchestrate everything.
-When **the type field in the metadata section** of a json resource corresponds to the **blocktype** of a Json Template file the specific Json Template file will be called in order to manage the situation.
+When **the type field in the metadata section** of a json resource corresponds to the **blocktype** of a <a href="{{site.baseurl}}/docs/json-template">Json template</a> file the specific Json Template file will be called in order to manage the situation.
-The job of the JsonTemplate class is to build the HTMLBlock following the specifics of the json file and to load the necessary data from the database.
+The job of the <a href="{{site.baseurl}}/docs/json-template">Json template</a> class is to build the HTMLBlock following the specifics of the json file and to load the necessary data from the database.
-Sometimes, the JsonTemplate class cares about saving the data in the database, about update an eventual session variable and run a specific user story.
+Sometimes, the <a href="{{site.baseurl}}/docs/json-template">Json template</a> class cares about saving the data in the database, about update an eventual session variable and run a specific user story.

 {% highlight php %}
 <?php